 The Safe Zone

 For many business owners, to maximize the new 20% deduction, they will do everything that they can to keep their total taxable income below the thresholds.
 This is what I call the “safe zone”.
 If you keep your total taxable income below these thresholds, you will be allowed to take your total qualified business income, multiply it by 20%, and you’re done.
 Once you get above these thresholds, the 20% deduction will either begin to phase out or it will trigger the alternative 50% of W-2 income calculation which may reduce the deduction.
+To keep an eye on the business’ finances, it might be useful to use an online tool like Wave or Quickbooks.
+If you’re not sure of the differences between these platforms, perhaps reading this comparison – wave vs quickbooks – you will find all the information you need.
 The phase out ranges are listed below:

 Inidividuals: $157,500 to $207,500